-The Jaliigirr (the Gumbaynggirr word for tree) Biodiversity Alliance is a voluntary partnership of 20 natural resource management groups working to rebuild important connections and maintain the diversity of the landscapes between the Dorrigo Plateau and the coastal plains of the mid north coast of NSW.
+The Jaliigirr (the Gumbaynggirr word for a tree) Biodiversity Alliance is a voluntary partnership of 20 natural resource management groups working to rebuild important connections and maintain the diversity of the landscapes between the Dorrigo Plateau and the coastal plains of the mid-north coast of NSW.

 Covering a catchment area of 337,000 hectares that encompasses Coffs Harbour, Bellingen and the Upper Nymboida-Dorrigo Plateau, Jalliigiir provides an important regional link in the Great Eastern Ranges.
 Stretching from the plateau to the coast and including an altitudinal range of 1,564 metres, this tropical, subtropical, temperate convergence zone contains a unique diversity and complexity.
 Its values include 100 regional vegetation communities, 102 threatened animal species, 50 threatened plant species, 13 endangered ecological communities, and the World Heritage Gondwana Rainforests of Australia.
 These natural systems contribute billions of dollars to our local economy annually through the provision of clean air and water, crop pollination, food, medicines, building materials and soil nutrients.

 The values of the region covered by the Jaliigirr Biodiversity Alliance have been recognised in a number of local and regional plans and strategies.
 These include the Northern Rivers Regional Biodiversity Management Plan, Northern Rivers Catchment Action Plan, Reserve Plans of Management, values of the Gondwana Rainforests of Australia, Threatened Flora and Fauna Plans of Management, and Coffs Harbour Biodiversity Action Strategy.

 About the partnership